Schullebernd/PdfSharpCore/README.md

 #### This library adds the following features:
 - Linespace between words in Drawing.Layout.XTextFormatter can be set manually or in the constructor.

-# Here is the opriginal readme content from ststeiger/PdfSharpCore
+# Here is the original readme content from ststeiger/PdfSharpCore
 # PdfSharpCore

 **PdfSharpCore** is a partial port of [PdfSharp.Xamarin](https://github.com/roceh/PdfSharp.Xamarin/) for .NET Standard